ZupIT/beagle-docs/content/en/android/customization/widgets/custom-widget-with-action.md

 }
 ```

-This block of code looks at the date attribute, when you change the value, it adds the new value.
+This block of code looks at the date attribute, and. when you change the value, it adds the new value.

 ```java
 observeBindChanges(rootView, this, date) { text ->